 Amazing Oriental The Hague

 Amazing Oriental is a huge Asian supermarket in the city center of the Hague.
 They sell items from all countries in Asia.
 It was great to stroll around and see all the magnificent things they have to offer.
 Since I just came back from our trip to Japan I recognized many products.
 It also gave me inspiration for new dishes because I saw vegan shrimps for example and all kinds of vegetables that were new to me.

 Our last stop of the tour was Van Kleef, where they sell Dutch Jenever (gin).
 With all kinds of flavors like raspberries and apple pie this shop is a real experience.
 It double functions as a museum as the distillery also used to be at the premises.

-Now that I’ve written it all down I start to realize how much we did in just one day!
-Thank you Anne Marie for organizing!
+Now that I’ve written it all down I start to realise how much we did in just one day!
+Thank you Anne Marie for organising!